Freedom in VPS

 Therefore, whose freedom is violated in this case?
 Is it the server operator’s since he or she owns the hardware and manage it, limiting the use you can have over it?
 Or is it yours, the user of the VPS?

-Freedom in VPS - bill-auger - over 1 year ago - an important element which was omitted from the OP is the OS
+Freedom in VPS - bill-auger - almost 2 years ago - an important element which was omitted from the OP is the OS